utilitywarehouse/terraform-applier/README.md

 - `POLL_INTERVAL_SECONDS` - (int) (default: `5`) Number of seconds to wait between each check for new commits to the repo
 - `REPO_PATH_FILTERS` - (string) (default: `""`) A comma separated list of sub directories to be applied.
 Supports [shell file name patterns](https://golang.org/pkg/path/filepath/#Match).

-#### Variables needed by terraform resources
+#### Variables used by terraform resources

-Apart from the variables needed to run terraform-applier, you also need to provide all the variables needed by the used terraform providers and by other terraform resources that you want applied.
+You can also provide environment variables for use by terraform providers (such as AWS_ACCESS_KEY_ID) or variables for use in your code (TF_VAR_your_variable_name).
+This is useful for providing sensitive values that you don't want to save in version control or variables that are only available in your Kube environment

 ## Monitoring